Rajpratik71/Mininet-wiki/Web-Interface-for-Sharing-Mininet-Systems.md

 The next challenge is to actually create the website to host the packages.
 Since I am strictly a leecher from PyPI, I will need to take a look at PyPI or CPAN or possibly other package repository websites to see what are the possible problems in building a website like these.

+Update:

+Looks like typical python source package format is good enough to store the Mininet modules/systems and their dependencies.
+If we use this format, then we will be able to use all existing python tools (e.g. pip) to automatically resolve, download and install dependencies and also to create and upload packages.

+We can either reuse existing PyPI or create a clone of PyPI exclusively to store Mininet modules/systems.
+If we create a clone, then we can simply redirect the package installer (e.g. pip) to download from the clone website instead of PyPI.

+Several available open source clone of PyPI are already available.
+These clones will be useful as a starting point so I won't have to reimplement to PyPI XML-RPC API (used by pip and easy_install internally).
+The one which I prefer so far is this one: https://pypi.python.org/pypi/djangopypi2.

 ### Complete system/VM/experiment archive
 This objective is to be able to quickly replicate experiments.